madhusudhanraman/madhusudhanraman.github.io/_posts/2026-09-05-duminil-copin-lighthouses.md

 ---
 title: "Duminil-Copin on AI and Mathematics"
-date: 2026-09-05 00:30:00 +0530
+date: 2026-09-05 09:30:00 +0530
 categories:
   - Commentary
 tags:
 excerpt: >
-  First and foremost, it is a lighthouse in the night: it illuminates and guides mathematicians in their wanderings...
+  First and foremost, it [a mathematical question] is a lighthouse in the night: it illuminates and guides mathematicians in their wanderings.
 ---

 Hugo Duminil-Copin recently wrote a [very nice piece](https://proofsandprompts.com/2026/08/30/care-for-a-little-more-ai/) on AI and mathematics, where he gives us a delightful image: